TrumanGIT/True-North/README.md

 Sleep while sitting in a bench, chair ect

- You can bath by using a power.
+ You can bath by using a power player by default.

- you can also power attack a chest to open it. (how many times it takes to open a chest, depends on your weapon type and the strength of the lock)

- You can give your followers horses to ride by using a power (you must own the horse before you can give it to your followers)
+ You can give your followers horses to ride by using a power given to the player by default (you must own the horse before you can give it to your followers)

 [True North]